 Real-Time Error Detection and Visual Feedback

 Being an IDE, Cursor shows TypeScript errors as red underlines instantly, with AI-powered fix suggestions.
 Diffs are visual.
-Claude Code is terminal-based, so this kind of instant visual feedback isn't its strength.
+Claude Code is terminal-based, so this kind of instant visual feedback isn't its strength (though the VS Code extension bridges some of this gap).

 Claude Code